 - Conduct a “priority” reexamination.
 If you were served with a notice of priority reexamination, you must contact Driver Safety within 5 days.
 If you do not contact Driver Safety, your driving privilege will be suspended.
 You are required to submit to knowledge, vision, and drive tests and present medical information.

-- Take an immediate suspension or revocation action of your driving privilege if your physical or mental condition presents an immediate threat to public safety.
+- Take an immediate action to suspend or revoke your driving privilege if your physical or mental condition presents an immediate threat to public safety.

-After a reexamination, the DMV Driver Safety Hearing Officer has the authority based on Vehicle Code (VC) §14250 to place an individual’s driving privilege on probation in lieu of suspension or revocation or will decide to take one or more of the following administrative action(s):
+After a reexamination, the DMV Driver Safety Hearing Officer has the authority to place an individual’s driving privilege on probation in lieu of suspension or revocation, or will decide to take one or more of the following administrative action(s):

 No Action: Your condition or driver’s record does not warrant an action against your driving privilege.